Lady Gaga's dogs have been recovered unharmed, Gaga calls injured dog walker 'a hero'

 Where are the dogs?

-The Associated Press is now reporting that Lady Gaga's dogs have been recovered unharmed.
+The Associated Press is now reporting that both Lady Gaga's dogs have been recovered unharmed.

-According the Los Angeles police an unnamed woman -- who was not involved with the original theft -- brought the dogs to LAPD's Olympic Community Police Station.
+According to the Los Angeles police, an unnamed woman -- who was not involved with the original theft -- brought the dogs to LAPD's Olympic Community Police Station.
 Lady Gaga's representatives confirmed they were Gaga's dogs.

 It's unclear how the woman came to be in possession of the dogs.